HIRO-group/openface_ros/README.md

 ## Functions of OpenFaceRos

 Most of the core functions are implemented in `openface_ros.cpp`.
-Belows are details of some important functions in OpenFaseRos.
+Belows are details of some important functions in OpenFaceRos.

 * `OpenFaceRos constructor`: For constructor, we need focal length, center of realsense, threshold of distance betwenn gaze vector and target and a flag enable action unit or not.

-* `getNose, getLeftPupil, getRightPupil`: These three function will give you position of nose, left pupil and right pupil individually.
-The location is pixel-based, which means location in showing image.
+* `getNose, getLeftPupil, getRightPupil`: These three functions will give you position of nose, left pupil and right pupil individually.
+The location is pixel-based, which means the location in the showing image.

 ## More information

-Here will include more information in this package.
+Here we'll include more information in this package.

 ### Meshes